martinwinther/adhd-dashboard/README.md

 ## Features

 ### Theme System
-The dashboard supports three different themes that can be switched via the user menu:
+Routine Canvas supports three different themes that can be switched via the user menu:

 - **Light Theme**: Clean and bright interface with light backgrounds
 - **Dark Theme**: Easy on the eyes with dark backgrounds